 Dabrafenib and trametinib

-Dabrafenib (Tafinlar®) and trametinib (Mekinst®) are targeted therapy drugs.
-They are given together to treat melanoma and non-small cell lung cancer.
+Dabrafenib (Tafinlar®) and trametinib (Mekinist®) are cancer drugs.
+They are used together to treat melanoma and non-small cell lung cancer (NSCLC).

 What are dabrafenib and trametinib?